Connect Workday to your favorite reporting tools without moving data.

-Are you looking for a quick and easy way to access Basecamp data from PowerShell?
-We show how to use the Cmdlets for Basecamp and the CData ADO.NET Provider for Basecamp to connect to Basecamp data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Basecamp data from PowerShell?
+This article demonstrates how to utilize the Basecamp Cmdlets for tasks like connecting to Basecamp data, automating operations, downloading data, and more.

 The CData Cmdlets for Basecamp are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Basecamp.

-The cmdlets are not only a PowerShell interface to the Basecamp API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Basecamp data.
+The Cmdlets are not only a PowerShell interface to Basecamp, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Basecamp data.
 We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Basecamp.
 To access Basecamp data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Basecamp.

-After obtaining the needed connection properties, accessing Basecamp data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Basecamp data in PowerShell can be enabled in three steps.

 Basecamp uses basic or OAuth 2.0 authentication.
 To use basic authentication you will need the user and password that you use for logging in to Basecamp.
 To authenticate to Basecamp via OAuth 2.0, you will need to obtain the OAuthClientId, OAuthClientSecret, and CallbackURL connection properties by registering an app with Basecamp.